 Evolution & Domestication

-Dogs were on there own for millions of years before they started hanging out with us.
-They’ve been living with humans in some form for tens of thousands of years, but it hasn’t been long enough to adapt to our diet completely, and they still retain many of the same physiology as their wolf cousins.
-Perhaps a few million years of domestication will change things, but at this point in time it’s best to give them what they’re used to if at all possible.
+Dogs were on there own for millions of years before they started hanging with us.
+They haven’t adapted to our diet completely, and they still retain many of the same traits as their wolf cousins.
+Perhaps a few million years of domestication will change things, but at this point in time it’s best to give them what they’re used to consuming.

 Some owners follow an all raw diet for their dogs, giving them raw pieces of meat and bones to replicate their diet in the wild.
 This is a hard thing to do for most people, which is why dog food is still the most popular way to go.
 If you’re worried about your dog getting a bunch of food that they don’t really need, check the ingredients list of the food you give them.
 If you see that the first ingredient is a veggie or a grain, it might be time to upgrade.